 From a positioning standpoint, the Fund Manager continues to maintain low portfolio duration.
 They continue to emphasize select local-currency bonds in countries that they view as having resilient fundamentals and attractive risk-adjusted yields.
-They are holding various unhedged local-currency positions, notably in Indonesia, India, Ghana, and Colombia.
-They also hold fully hedged local-currency positions in Mexico and Brazil.
-They are also focusing on value opportunities in specific currencies, focusing on countries with surplus economies, notably in Japan and other areas of Asia.
-They have notable long exposures in the Japanese yen and Chinese yuan against the US dollar.
+They are holding various unhedged local-currency positions, notably in Indonesia, India, Ghana and Colombia.
+They are also focusing on value opportunities in specific currencies, particularly in countries with strong trade dynamics, current account surpluses, better fiscal management and stronger growth potential, notably in Asia.
+They have notable long exposures in the Japanese yen, Indonesian rupiah, Indian rupee and Chinese yuan against the USD.
 They also continue to broadly avoid credit sectors, which remain overvalued and vulnerable to ongoing economic damage, in their view.
 Nonetheless, they have become increasingly constructive in various areas of the global fixed income markets, notably in areas of Asia, as they expect vaccine distributions to improve economic activity in the second half of 2021.

-The Fund Manager is optimistic for the potential effectiveness of vaccine distributions in 2021, which they expect to incrementally support a rebound in economic activity midway through the year.
-They anticipate being constructive in several regions as the world transitions towards a post-COVID era, with a particular focus on areas of Asia that have addressed the health crisis and economic crisis more effectively.
-However, it remains crucial to be highly selective as there is wide variance in how countries have contained COVID-19, handled fiscal and monetary policy, and supported their economies.
+The Fund Manager expects improving macroeconomic conditions in 2021 as vaccines are increasingly distributed.
+It will take some time to achieve critical immunity levels, but they expect a surge in economic activity in the spring and summer months as people increasingly re-engage with the world.
+They continue to be constructive in a number of regions as the world transitions towards a post-COVID era, with a particular focus on areas of Asia that have addressed the health crisis and economic crisis more effectively.

+However, it remains crucial to be highly selective as there is wide variance in not only how well vaccines are being distributed, but importantly, how well countries have broadly contained COVID-19, handled fiscal and monetary policy, and supported their economies.
+Additionally, near-term risks remain elevated as high levels of COVID-19 cases in Europe, the US and Latin America compel governments to maintain mobility restrictions that continue to damage economic activity.
+Given the wide variance amongst countries, the Fund Manager expects staggered timelines for economic recoveries and for specific investment opportunities.